 - Flashback: Flashbacks happen simultaneously with the current plot, with the characters being shadowed by the ghosts of their former selves.
 Literally.

-- Lost Episode: Has never been recorded professionally and unlike Assassins, no full bootleg versions of the play in it's various forms exist.
+- Lost Episode: Has never been filmed professionally and unlike Assassins, no full bootleg versions of the play in its various forms exist.
 Moreso the 1985 concert performance video version was 70% behind the scenes material with the songs that were featured in said video, largely featured without any context as the numbers were performed outside the context of the story.
 Furthermore, soundtrack versions of the musical have largely been incomplete or missing dialogue that explains the various plots and songs.
 It was not until the 2011 version's soundtrack was released that "Follies" was released in a manner that was remotely complete.
+However now averted since The 2013 Toulon Production was screened on TV and the 2017 National Theatre Production was screened live to Cinemas.

 - Multiple Endings: Various rewrites (initiated by John Goldman) have provided this for the play.
 The most notable is the UK version of Follies, which replaces Phylis and Ben's "Loveland" songs.
 Generally speaking, the changes tend to involve the tone of the ending as Goldman wanted the play to have a happy ending with the two couples reconciling at the end and provide hope that they will get their shit together in the end.